 The clinical psychology program has been accredited by the American Psychological Association since 1965.
-The most recent APA accreditation site visit occurred in 2013 and the clinical program is accredited with our next accreditation site visit to occur in 2020.
+The most recent APA accreditation site visit occurred in 2021, and the clinical psychology program was awarded 10 years of accreditation with the next accreditation site visit to be held in 2031.
 Questions related to the program's accredited status should be directed to the Commission on Accreditation: